alarazin/Comp537-Project/README.md

 For face recognition and image crop & align, imutils is used.
 Please install it by following the instructions at: https://github.com/jrosebr1/imutils

+Pre-trained model for facial landmark recognition is downloaded from https://github.com/davisking/dlib-models.
+It is available in the repo as 'shape_predictor_5_face_landmarks.dat'.
+Download and place in the current working directory.

 References: